 Treatments of Cataract

-Treatments of cataracts will depend on many factors such as age,daily activities,severity of symptoms,progression of the cataract and if there are other conditions associated with cataracts.
+Cataracts treatment depends on many factors such as age, daily activities, severity of cataract symptoms, progression of the cataract and if there are other conditions associated with the cataracts.

-1- In early cataract glasses can treat blurring of vision and sometimes glare with the use of anti-glare coating.
-Cataract can progress slowly so patient can use glasses for long time or the cataract can progress fast in which the glasses will not be enough to treat it or overcome it.
-In this case the glasses will improve vision but not to 20 20 vision and the patient is not happy with his or her vision, so the nest option is surgery.
+1- In early cataract, glasses can be used to treat blurring of vision.
+Sometimes glare caused by cataract can be treated with anti-glare glasses.
+Cataract can progress slowly so patient can use glasses for long time.However, the cataract can progress fast in which the glasses will not be enough to treat it or overcome it.
+In this case the glasses can improve vision but not to 20 20 vision and in this case if the patient is not happy with his or her vision, so the next option is cataract surgery.

 2- Cataract surgery is usually an elective surgery and the patient is the one who will determine if he or she needs to undergo surgery or not.
-As we said before some people will have difficulty in vision even with small amount of cataract because it will interfere with their daily activities and with there work while other will complain of blurring of vision but he still not interested in cataract surgery because his vision does not affect his daily work like old people.
+As we said before, some people will have difficulty in vision even with small amount of cataract because it interferes with their daily activities and with their works while other will complain only of blurred vision but their daily activities are not badly affected and those people won't be interested in cataract surgery.

 4- A new anti cataract eye drops called N-acetylcarnosine shows a promising effects in prevention and treatments of cataracts especially senile cataract.

-5- Sometimes cataract surgery can be an emergency one.
-Large cataract can cause angle closure glaucoma and in this case the treatment will be anti-glaucoma medications and cataract surgery.
+5- Sometimes cataract surgery can be an urgent one.
+Large cataract can cause angle closure glaucoma and in this case the treatment will be anti glaucoma eye drops with cataract surgery.
 Dislocated lens can also cause angle closure glaucoma and the treatment will be cataract surgery.

 6- Sometimes cataract surgery is indicated when the cataract is so dense.
 In this case, your eye doctor will find some difficulties to examine your fundus.
 Although you may not interested in cataract surgery in this point but this cataract should be removed to allow your doctor to view your retina and also to treat it by laser in case of diabetic retinopathy.